Explain this: My plane pulls into the gate at midnight, and I live 45 minutes away from the airport. Why, then, did I get home at 5:00 in the morning?

 Here’s how some of these issues played out over my trip.
 If you’ve travelled recently, I’m sure you can relate.

 • Re-entry: After landing close to midnight, border checks took longer than ever.
-Officials once again needed to manually verify my NHS Covid Pass, and manual checks take even longer with exhausted travellers and border officers working the night shift—I spent more than two hours queuing in an extremely crowded space.
+Officials once again needed to manually verify my NHS COVID Pass, and manual checks take even longer with exhausted travelers and border officers working the night shift—I spent more than two hours queuing in an extremely crowded space.

 • Commute: With limited overnight options, I grabbed a taxi home and finally made it through the door at 5 a.m.